JordanKeiTaylor/cpp_tutorial/tutorial.md

   - [The structure of the launch configuration file](https://docs.improbable.io/reference/13.7/shared/project-layout/launch-config#launch-configuration-file)
   - [Load balancing options](https://docs.improbable.io/reference/13.7/shared/worker-configuration/load-balancing#load-balancing)

-###Feature 6: Modify the Managed worker startup script so that it updates its local record of entity state when it loses authority over an entity
+###Feature 6: Modify the Managed worker startup script so that it updates its local record of entity state upon Authority loss

 You may have noticed there is a slight problem with our current implementation of the Managed worker.
-We are using a vector to keep a local record of all the entities the worker has authority over, and sending component updates by referencing that vector.
-We are adding entities to the vector when we receive a message from Spatial letting us know a Position component we are authoritative over has entered our view.
+Recall, we are using a vector to keep a local record of all the entities the worker has authority over, and sending component updates by referencing that vector.
+We are adding entities to the vector when we receive a message from Spatial letting us know that a Position component has entered our view.

-However, we are not doing anything to remove the entities we lose authority over from our vector, which is our local record of our view of the world.
-This means we are likely sending updates to entities after we lose authority over them, which will lead to errors.
+What we  are not doing is taking any action to remove the entities we lose authority over from our vector.
+This means we are likely sending updates to entities after we lose authority over them, which can lead to errors.

 We need to remove entities from our local vector when we lose authority over those entities.
 To enable this type of syncing between local state and canonical server state, Spatial sends a message to a worker to indicate when there is about to be a change in its authority over a component.
 The function used to register callbacks to respond to those messages is called onAuthorityChange, and it is passed an op object that contains an enum as a field.
 [The enum indicates what type of authority change is about to happen](https://docs.improbable.io/reference/13.7/cppsdk/api-reference#worker-authoritychangeop-struct)